 In terms of shape, it takes a lot of imagination to discern a figure of a man pouring water from a jar.
 Add to this the fact that it takes a dark night to see all the stars and objects that make up the constellation, and it becomes an even more difficult task to see the whole picture, so to speak.
 From urban skies, the constellation can best be described as a series of inter-connected triangles.

 Notable Stars: Sadalsuud (2nd magnitude)

-– Sadalsuud (Beta Aquarii), a yellow supergiant located 610 light years from Earth, is the most luminous star in Aquarius and has an apparent magnitude of 2.91.
-With a mass six times that of the Sun, but 2,200 times as bright, its Latin name, “Lucida Fortunae Fortunarum”, which translates into “brightest luck of lucks”, is particularly apt.
-Sadalsuud is actually one component of a multi-star system, with its primary component star, Beta Aquarii A, having at least two optical companions separated from it by 35.4 and 57.2 arcseconds respectively.
+– Sadalsuud (Beta Aquarii), a yellow supergiant (G0 Ib) located 610 light years from Earth, is the most luminous star in Aquarius with an apparent magnitude of 2.91.
+It is 50 times bigger and 6 times more massive than the Sun, but 2,200 times brighter, making its Latin name, “Lucida Fortunae Fortunarum” (brightest luck of lucks) particularly apt.
+Sadalsuud appears to have at least two faint optical companions separated from it by 35.4 and 57.2 arcseconds respectively.

-– Skat (Delta Aquarii) is about 160 light years away, and with an apparent magnitude of 3.269, it is the third most luminous star in Aquarius.
-The star is thought to be a member of Collinder 285, also known as the Ursa Major Moving Group, an association of stars that includes many of the principal stars of Ursa Major.
+– Skat (Delta Aquarii), the constellation’s third most luminous star, is a blue dwarf (A3V) found about 160 light years away of magnitude of 3.3.
+It has around twice the Sun’s size and mass, with 26 times its brightness.
+Delta Aquarii is thought to be a member of Collinder 285, also known as the Ursa Major Moving Group, an association of stars that includes many of the principal stars of Ursa Major.

 Notable Objects: Contains the Eye of God